 Along with general conflict between nations there is a constant threat from the sky of bug like invaders a very Enders Game dynamic.
+These bugs are an interesting element that seems to get buried for the majority of the novel.

 Agatha H is what is known as a “Spark”, a person who has a royal lineage with mad scientist like abilities.
 This is similar to the Clockworkers in The Doomday Machine.
 The Story Follows Agatha as she and others come to discover her powers of scientific creation.
 Her powers to make scientific things are both a blessing and a curse.
 She is also discovered to be the descendant of famous Sparks the Brothers who are hero’s in the Steampunk world.